 - Provide as many details as you can…ie. Type of animal, description of animal, what occurred, where and when it occurred.

 The goal of all employees at HSBH is to help educate the citizens in and around Rapid City on responsible pet ownership and care.
 The Humane Law Enforcement team is dedicated to this goal.
 They depend on calls received from concerned citizens to locate those who need help or education on pet care.

-The Humane Society of the Black Hills contracts with Rapid City and Pennington County Governments for Animal Control and Humane Law Enforcement.
+The Humane Society of the Black Hills contracts with Rapid City and Pennington County Governments for Animal Services and Humane Law Enforcement.
 Our Officers enforce the Rapid City Codes, Pennington County Ordinances and the State of South Dakota Laws pertaining to domestic animals.

 Officers responding to cruelty complaints make every effort to educate citizens before filing for prosecution.
 Animals without adequate food, water or shelter, those in need of medical attention or abandoned are only a small sample of the complaints that are investigated.
 Education is especially important for situations in which the law has not been broken, but neglect exists due to failure to meet an animal’s mental and physical needs.